-To create equitable storage opportunity and minimize excess materials from collecting space, please discard any old personal materials, and/or surplus old unused curriculum.
-Grade levels will work together to equally share storage space of up to six cabinets per teacher in the building, with additional cabinets used by other school staff.
+In an effort to create equitable storage opportunity and minimize excess materials, please discard any old personal materials, and/or surplus old unused curriculum.
+Grade levels will work together to equally share storage space of up to 6 cabinets per teacher in the building, with additional cabinets used by other school staff.